v0d1ch/Acarya/README.md

 # Acarya
-In memory push message server
+Push message server

 #### Mission
-Provide a one stop to getting the asinchronous messaging inside of web-apps
+Provide a one stop to getting the asinchronous messaging.